 Jermaine Anthony Richards is a scholar-advocate, artist, and producer whose work concerns the aesthetics, ethics, and politics of “human” advocacy.
 His dissertation examines Social Impact Entertainment aesthetic frameworks’ maintenance of what it means to be “human” and its ethical implications for immersive artworks seeking to contend with the politics of race and humanity.
-The project draws from Computer Graphics, Black Studies, Art History, and Aesthetics and Ethics.
+The project draws from Black Critical Theory, Computer Graphics, Art History, and Aesthetics and Ethics.

 As a PhD candidate in Communication at the University of Southern California's Annenberg School for Communication and Journalism, Richards works with Robeson Taj Frazier (Chair) and Zakiyyah Iman Jackson.
 He also pursues a graduate certificate in Science and Technology Studies (STS) at the Center on Science, Technology, and Public Life, where he focuses on the philosophies and cultures of categories and computer graphics.